A Spatiotemporal, Quasi-experimental Causal Inference Approach to Characterize the Effects of Global Plastic Waste Export and Burning on Air Quality Using Remotely Sensed Data: Methods

 This means that there is \textit{no unmeasured spatial confounding}, in other words we would expect the post-policy air quality to be the same at all dump sites with covariates $\mathbf{X}$, if they were assigned dose $\delta$ (regardless of their observed port proximity).
 The plausibility of this assumption may be strengthened by adjusting for region-specific fixed effects (in our case, province).

-Conditional ignorability (in both A5 and A6) is a stronger assumption than parallel trends, in a setting where control locations are available.
-However, for our application, the assumption that some locations represent the control condition post-treatment (China ban) would also be strong and likely inaccurate, as described in Section \ref{controls}.
+Conditional ignorability (in both A5 and A6) is a stronger assumption than parallel trends.
+Any method for treatment effect evaluation in the absence of a control group must make assumptions to rule out unforecastable shocks that affect all outcomes in the post-treatment period \citep{botosaru_forecasted}.
+Similarly, for a continuous treatment, while parallel trends would adjust for baseline differences between units receiving different doses, we must assume that our covariate set is able to explain these baseline differences.
+For our application, the alternative of assuming that some locations represent the control condition post-treatment (China's ban) would likely be inaccurate, as described in Section \ref{controls}.

 Note that while we believe it is reasonable to assume conditional ignorability on distributions here given our domain knowledge, all that is needed for identifiability of our estimand is (a weaker) conditional ignorability in expectations, as is shown below.

 Assuming these six conditions, our $ADT(\delta)$ is identifiable with observed data:

 Where line (1) is by definition, (2) by iterated expectations, (3) by A6 on the lefthand side and A5 on the righthand side, and (4) by definition of $B$ and A1-3.